 She may have been near breaking point when, on the evening of the 3rd, she got into her car and drove into the night.

 She never returned.

 A search was initiated after she didn’t come home, and her car was found the next morning by a nearby lake.
 Some of her clothes and personal papers were found inside the vehicle, but there were no clues as to where she went.

-The disappearance of Agatha Christie would make front page news and sparked a nation-wide hunt that included thousands of volunteers and, for the first time, search airplanes.
+The disappearance of Agatha Christie would make front-page news and sparked a nation-wide hunt that included thousands of volunteers and, for the first time, search airplanes.
 Suspecting suicide, the lake near the car was dredged to no avail.

 To add to the mystery, disturbing and vague letters she had written and mailed right before her disappearance arrived after she had vanished.
 In one she told her brother-in-law that she was going on vacation.
-In another she told local police she was afraid someone was trying to kill her.
+In another, she told local police she was afraid someone was trying to kill her.

 As the days went on, the search spread out to all parts of Great Britain.
 Fellow mystery writers got involved: Sir Arthur Conan Doyle took one of Agatha’s gloves to a noted psychic and Dorothy L. Sayers visited Agatha’s house and the place where the car was found.

 It wasn’t until December 14th that the search ended.
-As it turned out, Agatha had checked into a hotel spa on the 4th under an false name (using, ironically, the surname of Archie’s mistress) and one of the staff recognized Agatha ten days later from the photographs that were flooding the newspapers.
+As it turned out, Agatha had checked into a hotel spa on the 4th under a false name (using, ironically, the surname of Archie’s mistress) and one of the staff recognized Agatha ten days later from the photographs that were flooding the newspapers.
 The police brought Archie to the hotel and he promptly identified Agatha as his wife.
-Agatha seemed confused and mis-identified Archie as her brother.
+Agatha seemed confused and misidentified Archie as her brother.